A Green Solution for Green ProductsBeyond Coffee, Copenhagen, Denmark

-As well as being beautiful and delicious, oyster mushrooms are also extremely hungry.
+As well as being beautiful and delicious, oyster mushrooms also require a lot of nutrition.
 Their enzymes easily break down the hardwoods they grow on in their natural habitat, and they’ll also quite happily feed on paper, petroleum products and, yes, coffee grounds.

 After collecting used organic grounds from big companies around the Danish capital, Beyond Coffee mixes them with mycelium, the part of the fungus that produces mushrooms, and stores the mix in a sealed bag in a dark, cool container.
 Later, the bags are moved to a light, warm container, and the mushrooms begin to sprout.

-Beyond Coffee’s Chariman, Tobias Lau, explains the growth process
+Beyond Coffee’s Chairman, Tobias Lau, explains the growth process

-As well as providing good conditions for growing oyster mushrooms, Beyond Coffee’s growbags also housed an unwelcome guest: mould.
-The firm’s search for a clean, green and safe way to eradicate mould led to ACT.Global.
+As well as providing good conditions for growing oyster mushrooms, Beyond Coffee’s growbags also housed an unwelcome guest: mold.
+The firm’s search for a clean, green, and safe way to eradicate mold led to ACT.Global.

-To ensure a hygienic start to the production, we turned to ACT CleanCoat and treated the mixing room where the coffee grouts are mixed with the mushroom spores.
-This revolutionary titanium dioxide-based product uses light to trigger a reaction that eliminates moulds and other harmful microbes for up to 12 months.
+To ensure a hygienic start to the production, we turned to Premium Purity™ and treated the mixing room where the coffee grouts are mixed with the mushroom spores.
+Our coating uses light to trigger a reaction that eliminates mold and other harmful microbes for 12 months.

 Ebbe Korsgaard, CEO of Beyond Coffee

-As Beyond Coffee is centralising and upscaling the production, we are proud to be a part of this green journey that takes a circular economy to the next step.
+As Beyond Coffee is centralizing and upscaling the production, we are proud to be a part of this green journey that takes a circular economy to the next step.

 For more information on Beyond Coffee, see: http://www.beyondcoffee.eu/